bettermarks/renovate-config/README.md

 ### python

 **There is currently only [limited / "alpha level" support](https://github.com/renovatebot/renovate/blob/main/lib/modules/manager/pip-compile/readme.md) for python using `pip-compile`.
-This configuration has not been used with python projects for a while, it most certainly needs changes.**
+This configuration is currently only used in a small number of python projects, so it may need modifications.
+You can test it in [bettermarks/renovate-config-test-pip-compile](https://github.com/bettermarks/renovate-config-test-pip-compile) by modifying the dependency files and the renovate config in order to see what updates renovate produces.**

 ```json
 {